azproduction/autopolyfiller/CONTRIBUTION.md

  - It should be tested
  - Idially should have 100% code coverage
- - It should not condition wrapper
+ - It should be without a condition wrapper
  - It should be roboust (full spec coverage is welcome)

 **Examples**